J-tt/blog/_posts/2020-07-16-Twitter-Social-Engineering.md

 Yep, that's it.

-From there they reset emails, disabled 2 factor authentication, and waltzed in the front door.
+From there they reset emails, disabled 2-factor authentication, and waltzed in the front door.

 The above Tweet ([direct link](https://twitter.com/TwitterSupport/status/1283591846464233474)) is a bit at ends with Vice's article, which states the following: